 - When you show visitors a popup in the middle of the screen, they have to make a choice.
-They have no distractions – they can engage with the popup and leave their information, or close the popup.
+They have no distractions – they can engage with the popup and leave their information or close the popup.

-When should you use exit pop-ups?
+When should you use exit popups?

-Exit popup window works very well in landing pages, commercial websites and online eCommerce stores.
+Exit popup window works very well in landing pages, commercial websites, and online eCommerce stores.

-With an exit intent popup you can save abandoned carts like this one and increase your revenue by 20%-30%.
+With an exit intent popup, you can save abandoned carts like this and increase your revenue by 20%-30%.

-An Exit-Intent popup case study
+An exit intent popup case study

 How Poptin’s exit popups helped to cut lead cost by more than 50%